 Although the same weight as the Q-class, their predecessors, they were 50 per-cent more powerful, and proved to be fine machines, lasting much longer than originally intended.
-Considered ugly by some, they are very popular with enthusiasts.
+Considered ugly by many, they were and are very popular with enthusiasts.

-In 2004 it was apparent that there was not a slot in the forseeable future for the Q1 to be overhauled in the Bluebell's workshop, and we also currently have a shortage of undercover storage space.
-Thus when the NRM asked if the Bluebell would be prepared to let the loco return to York for display after Railfest, the Railway readily agreed.
-The NRM wished to have the loco in York for two reasons, since it has very few locos relating to the second world war and even fewer of the 0-6-0 wheel arrangement.
-It is anticipated that after the departure of exhibits to Shildon there will be room in the Great Hall to display her.
-The NRM have indicated that the loco could return to Sussex in the future for display or another term of running.
-As C1 has been at Bluebell for 27 years and never been on display at the NRM it was expected that it would attract a large amount of interest at Railfest in May/June 2004.
+workshop, and we also currently have a shortage of undercover storage space.
+Thus when the NRM asked if the Bluebell would be happy for the loco to remain at York for display after Railfest, the Railway readily agreed.
+The NRM wished to have the loco in York for two reasons; it has very few locos relating to the second world war and even fewer

 Over its last few weeks on the Bluebell a concerted effort was made to prepare the Q1 for the event at York by a small team from the loco department.